pivovarit/throwing-function/README.md

       <version>1.1</version>
     </dependency>

-For Gradle users:
-    'pl.touk:throwing-function:1.1'

 #### Additional features:

     default Function<T, R> unchecked() {...}
 Transforms ThrowingFunction into regular Function.
 Checked exception gets wrapped in a RuntimeException.
 Available for all functional types.
+Comes both as a static and an instance method.

     default Function<T, Optional<R>> returningOptional() {...}
 Transforms ThrowingFunction into a regular Function returning result wrapped into an Optional instance.
 If exception